Skip to content

 Support to engineering escalation

-Moving support tickets to "Escalated" in Support workspace → Automatically creates corresponding work in Engineering backlog.
-Maintains connection between customer reports and technical fixes.
+Moving support tickets to Escalated in the Support workspace automatically creates corresponding work in the Engineering backlog.
+Maintains the connection between customer reports and technical fixes.

 Management rollup for portfolio visibility

 Workflows only work with GitHub issues.
 Zenhub issues cannot be moved between workspaces using workflow automation.
-If you need to coordinate Zenhub-specific work across teams, you'll need to manually update boards or convert Zenhub issues to GitHub issues first.
+If you need to coordinate Zenhub-specific work across teams, convert Zenhub issues to GitHub issues first.

 The Closed pipeline cannot be used as a trigger or destination.
-Once issues close, they've completed the workflow cycle and shouldn't trigger additional automated movement.
+Once issues close, they've completed the workflow cycle.
 Design your workflows to hand off work before the final closure step.

 FAQ